Welcome to the new KidsHealth website! See what is new.

 • Immunisation Videos - Why Immunise?

-A series of 10 short videos answering your questions about immunisation.
-Hastings mum and doctor, Dr Kiriana Bird, answers some common questions parents and whānau have about immunisation.
-If you're concerned about immunisation, knowing the facts can help you feel more confident about immunising your child.
+A series of 10 short videos answering your questions about vaccination.
+Hastings mum and doctor, Dr Kiriana Bird, answers some common questions parents and whānau (family) have about vaccination.
+If you're concerned about vaccination, knowing the facts can help you feel more confident about vaccinating your child.

 • Inflammatory Bowel Disease

 Crohn's disease and ulcerative colitis are inflammatory bowel diseases.
-In children, they can cause tummy pain, diarrhoea, bleeding from their bottom, or weight loss.
-If you are worried about these, take your child to your family doctor.
+In tamariki (children), they can cause tummy pain, diarrhoea, bleeding from their bottom, or weight loss.
+If your child has these symptoms, take your child to a health professional.

 Shielded site